walthowd/husbzb-firmware/README.md

 # husbzb-firmware

-Zigbee coordinator firmware updater image for Nortek GoControl QuickStick Combo Model HUSBZB-1 (Z-Wave & Zigbee USB Adapter)
+Zigbee coordinator firmware updater image for Nortek GoControl QuickStick Combo Model HUSBZB-1 (Z-Wave & Zigbee USB Adapter) and Telegesis ETRX357USB adapter.

 This docker image provides an environment to update the EmberZNet NCP application firmware from the base version 5.4.1-194 (or any other version) that is shipped with the adapter to the latest publicly available EmberZNet NCP application firmware from Silicon Labs (6.6.5) or any other included version.